LeeyaD/rb130/written_prep.md

 8. How do we make a block argument manditory? - DONE By using the Ruby keyword `yield` in our method implmentation.
 When the method is invoked without a block argument a `LoadJumpError` will be raised.

-# REVIEW once more, THEN ADD to Anki deck
-9. How do methods access both implicit and explicit blocks passed in?
-Implicit blocks can be accessed if a method is defined with the `yield` keyword.
+9. How do methods access both implicit and explicit blocks passed in? - DONE Implicit blocks can be accessed if a method is defined with the `yield` keyword.
-Explicit blocks are assigned to an **explicit block parameter** that converts it into a `Proc` object when passed to a method.
-It has become a named object and can, therefore, be accessed by name--we drop the unary `&`--to reference or passed around like any other object.
-To execute it we call `Proc#call` on it.
+Explicit blocks can be accessed either by calling `Proc#call` on it to execute its code or by name (dropping the unary `&` from the param) to manage like any other object.

 10. What is `yield` in Ruby and how does it work? - DONE